apache/incubator-pegasus-website/_overview/en/benchmark.md

 ![5-node-read](/assets/images/benchmark/5-node-read.png)

-From the above figure, it can be seen that the maximum QPS for writing is about 43K, and the maximum QPS for reading is about 370K.
+From the above figure, it can be seen that the maximum writing throughput is about 43K, and the maximum reading throughput is about 370K.
-You can also estimate the corresponding latency based on QPS.
+You can estimate the corresponding latency based on reading/writing throughput.

-### Whether enable RocksDB rate-limiter
+### Whether to enable RocksDB rate-limiter

-> The testing scenario: set `threads` as 3 * 20, with a QPS of approximately 44K
+> The testing scenario: set `threads` as 3 * 20, with IPS of approximately 44K

-Pegasus uses RocksDB as the storage engine, when there are more data writes, it will trigger more compaction operations, occupy more disk IO, and cause more jitter.
+Pegasus uses RocksDB as the storage engine, when write data accumulated, it will trigger more compaction operations, occupy more disk IO, and cause more long tails.
-This test demonstrates that after enabling the RocksDB rate-limiter, the compaction load can be reduced, significantly reducing the occurrence of jitter.
+This test demonstrates that after enabling the RocksDB rate-limiter, the compaction load can be reduced, significantly reducing the occurrence of long tails.

 The following figures show the IO usage and P99 write latency for three scenarios:
 - `rocksdb_limiter_max_write_megabytes_per_sec = 0`